robgonnella/releasaurus/book/src/introduction.md

 ### 🌍 **Multi-Platform Support**

-Works with GitHub, GitLab, and Gitea—whether hosted or self-hosted instances.
+Works with GitHub, GitLab, and Gitea, whether hosted or self-hosted instances.
 One tool for all your repositories, regardless of where they're hosted.